A New View of Palpable Errors

 The taxpayer sought a review of that decision.

 The Review Decision reverses the decision below, finding that the assessment roll should be corrected.
-In doing so, the review decision changes the test to be applied on motions brought under 40.1.
+In doing so, the review decision changes the test to be applied to motions brought under 40.1.

 In the context of prejudice, the review decision notes, at paragraph 61: “there is no ‘counter-balancing’ prejudice to the City or MPAC if the error is corrected, whereas there is significant prejudice to the taxpayer if the error is not corrected.
 Absent any evidence of systemic prejudice to the administration of the municipal taxation system, the Board finds that considerations of prejudice clearly indicate that the Board should exercise its discretion to correct the error.”